AI Dubbing is becoming

 The Multi-Language Adoption Gap

-A category-defining report must answer "so what" for the audiences that act on it.
+Implications below answer "so what" for the audiences that act on it.
 Implications for media companies, technology investors, and creators — based on patterns within Perso AI's data.

 - Localization budgets may be mis-aligned with use-case-specific demand.
 Within Perso AI's data, allocating dubbing budgets by market GDP overlooks vertical-language patterns — Religion shows Portuguese parity with English; Sci/Tech shows Korean weight above Spanish.